TIO-Team/LLM-NHO/README.md

 ## Acknowledgements

 This codebase builds on the public EoH platform and prior NCO implementations (e.g., SIL-style components).
 We thank the authors for open-sourcing their work.

+Important Notice

+This repository contains the early research release used during our paper experiments.
+The primary goal of this version is to provide access to the core algorithms and experimental code rather than a production-ready software package.

+As a result, users may encounter incomplete documentation, environment-specific configurations, hard-coded paths, or other deployment-related issues.
+Some setup and deployment details are intentionally left in their original research form and may require manual adjustment depending on your environment.

+We plan to release a cleaner and more user-friendly version in the future, with improved documentation, code readability, dependency management, and deployment support.

+Thank you for your patience and understanding.